AugustNagro/vertx-async-await/README.md

 <dependency>
   <groupId>com.augustnagro</groupId>
   <artifactId>vertx-loom</artifactId>
-  <version>0.1.0</version>
+  <version>0.2.0</version>
 </dependency>
 ```

 This library requires the latest [JDK 18 Loom Preview Build](http://jdk.java.net/loom/) and depends on `vertx-core` v.
 4.1.5.

-WARNING: this library uses class [Continuation](https://download.java.net/java/early_access/loom/docs/api/java.base/java/lang/Continuation.html), which has recently [been made private](https://mail.openjdk.java.net/pipermail/loom-dev/2021-October/002983.html) in the Loom OpenJDK fork.
-It is likely that `await()` will eventually be possible in Loom with a different abstraction, whether that's a restricted Continuation API, or a custom virtual thread scheduler.
-However, it goes without saying not to use this in production until Loom is merged into OpenJDK.

 ## Docs:

 `async` executes some code with a Coroutine.
 Within the `async` scope, you can `await` Futures and program in an imperative style.
 Stack traces are also significantly improved in the case of errors.

 `async` can only be called on threads with a Vertx Context (this is always the case when using Verticles).
-No new threads, virtual or otherwise, are created.
+No new platform threads are created; all execution is done on the thread that calls async().
+This means you can program Verticles [without worrying about synchronization](https://vertx.io/docs/vertx-core/java/#_standard_verticles).

 Finally, `async` and `await` calls can be nested to any depth.